-The card also comes with a few additional benefits that many other cards don’t offer such as free Boingo Wi-Fi and travel medical insurance that covers 31-days if you’re under the age of 65.
+Having no foreign transaction fees on a premium travel credit card is huge, but some of the other benefits are also appealing.
+You get free Boingo Wi-Fi and travel medical insurance that covers 31-days if you’re under the age of 65.

 Even though there’s an annual fee, you do get a yearly $100 travel enhancement credit which can be applied towards things such as select airline seat upgrades, airline baggage fees and airport lounge passes.
 Some people don’t think that this benefit is of any real value, but I think it’s one of the HSBC World Elite Mastercard’s best features since it has so much flexibility.

 3% (6 points per $1 spent) in travel rewards on all eligible travel purchases and 1.5% (3 points per $1 spent) on all other eligible purchases is pretty generous while the 31-day travel insurance coverage is much better than some of the best credit cards with travel insurance.
 The 10% discount on hotel booked with Expedia and Agoda is obviously appealing, but it doesn’t apply to all hotels which can be a concern if you have a specific property in mind.

 I should also mention that if you’re a resident of Quebec, the sign up bonus is usually different.
 Quite often the Quebec offer is better than the rest of the country.